 |Capability 4:||Communication and Engagement|

 - Have confidence with and a general knowledge of personal computers (Capability 1)

-- able to write simple computer programmes (Capability 1, 2 and 3)
+- Be able to write simple computer programs (Capability 1, 2 and 3)

 - Use some common applications, e.g. spreadsheets, word processing, databases (Capability 1, 3, 4 and 5)